mcmaquine/42_Formation/README.md

 # 42_Formation
 Project developed during the Formation.
-Two years developsping projects and learning even more compared to Piscine.
+Two years developing projects and learning even more compared to Piscine.